abinash111/pyjas/README.md

 # pyjas

-This is a script to travel through Tejas MADM nodes logging their link status & cross-connects.
+This is a script to crawl through Tejas MADM nodes logging their link status & cross-connects.

 # Prequisites
 - mechanize : install using pip